ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 aws ssm start-session --target ${instance_id}

-Starting session with SessionId: George.Wendt@ucsf.edu-.......
+Starting session with SessionId: XXXXXXXXXX@ucsf.edu-.......
 This session is encrypted using AWS KMS.